Personal details and your records

 - We will keep your information confidential, we will share your records with you, and encourage you to sign them

-- We will do all we can to make records available to you in formats that help you to understand them (eg in your preferred language, in large print or on audio tape)
+- We will do all we can to make records available to you the format, that helps you to understand them (eg in your preferred language, in large print or on audio tape)

 - To receive copies of your assessment, care plan and review of your circumstances.